Creating Agents

 Every agent runs in its own process, supervised by AgentProcessManager.
 This isolation means your agent can crash, hang, or leak memory without affecting anything else.

-There are five ways to bring an agent into Codebolt, from lowest to highest authorship cost:
+There are six ways to bring an agent into Codebolt, from lowest to highest authorship cost:

 | Path | What you write | Good for |